mariusmuntean/RouterAutomator/README.md

 This little project allows you to automate tasks on your router.
-It uses Selenium and the gecko web driver.
+It's written in Python and it uses Selenium and the gecko web driver, so you need to have Firefox to get it running.

 Background:
 A few of my routers need to be rebooted periodically, otherwise they slow down.
 The obvious approach is to schedule them to reboot, BUT TP-LINK doesnt think that's something normal users want, so no such option is provided.